 "I love how Economics is so relevant to everyday life and what goes on in the world around us.
 After every lesson, we see the theory we have learnt being put into practice on the news and it is great to be able to understand what is being discussed.
-When applying to university, Economics was highly recommended as an A Level to take." (sam) WHY STUDY ECONOMICS?
+When applying to university, Economics was highly recommended as an A Level to take."
+(Sam) WHY STUDY ECONOMICS?

 Economics provides you with the knowledge and insight necessary to understand the impact of developments in business, society and the world economy.
 It also enables you to understand the decisions of households, firms and governments.

 Economics offers a way of thinking about the world that enables us to make the best of what we have.
 As it is a social science, Economics is closely related to other subjects such as Sociology, History, Business Studies, Geography and Politics.

-FUTURE ACADEMIC AND CAREER PATHWAYS Studying Economics opens the door to many fields, as illustrated by the many courses that past Economics students have gone on to study at university including business economics, international relations and politics, accounting and finance, marketing management, fashion buying and merchandising, business management, law with business studies and international hospitality management.
-COURSE CONTENT Students will be studying the Edexcel syllabus.
+FUTURE ACADEMIC AND CAREER PATHWAYS

+Studying Economics opens the door to many fields, as illustrated by the many courses that past Economics students have gone on to study at university including

+HE EN VOCADULAVAS

+Protectionism

+Expenditure surveines polices

+(1 surveines for a real forms of the first o

+business economics, international relations and politics, accounting and finance, marketing management, fashion buying and merchandising, business management, law with business studies and international hospitality management.

+COURSE CONTENT

+Students will be studying the Edexcel syllabus.

 A wide range of economic topics will be studied.
 These are split into four themes covered over the two year course.
 They include aspects such as an introduction to markets and market failure, the UK Economy - performance and policies, business behaviour and the labour market.
 The final theme, a global perspective, focuses on macroeconomic concepts such as international economics, poverty and inequality, emerging and developing economies and the financial sector.

+ASSESSMENT

+Paper I: Markets and business behaviour 35%

+Paper 2: The national and global economy 35%

+Paper 3: Microeconomics and macroeconomics 30%

+EXTRACURRICULAR OPPORTUNITIES

+• Economics Debate

+COURSE REQUIREMENTS

-ASSESSMENT Paper I: Markets and business behaviour 35%Paper 2: The national and global economy 35%Paper 3: Microeconomics and macroeconomics 30% EXTRACURRICULAR OPPORTUNITIES - tutor2u conferences - Royal Grammar School Economics Speakers Day (summer term) - Opportunity to go to New York in Year I2 - Bank of England visit COURSE REQUIREMENTS Minimum of grade 6 in GCSE Mathematics and grade 5 in GCSE English Literature or English Language is required.
+Minimum of grade 6 in GCSE Mathematics and grade 5 in GCSE English Literature or English Language is required.